aryan-bhatla/FastAPI/README.md

-Learning the basics of FastAPI and deploying a basic machine learning model using FastAPI
+Learning the basics of FastAPI and deploying a simple machine learning classifier model using FastAPI